 In PRTG reports, statistics can be shown as percentiles.
 But I do not know what percentiles are, how PRTG calculates them, and what kind of effect they have on the data I get.

-Percentiles in PRTG Reports
+Percentiles in reports

 Percentiles can be computed according to various mathematical methods.

-How Percentiles Are Calculated in PRTG
+How percentiles are calculated in PRTG

 - Compute the row numbers of the percentile value RN using the percentile value P and the number of rows N: